opencast/opencast/docs/guides/developer/docs/reviewing-and-merging.md

 Reviewing a Pull Request
 ------------------------

-There is no list of things you are required to do as reviewer of a pull request.
-Our primary goals in doing reviews for all pull requests are to ensure that:
+Our goals in doing code reviews for all pull requests are to ensure that:

 * There are no bugs in the pull request
     * The feature works as advertised